BIGJRA/BIGJRA.github.io/reborn.md

 Nearby you'll find a hiker.
 Talk to him, then talk to the person in the house containing Whismur earlier on.
 Return to the hiker and follow him to the house to receive **Onix**!

 Next, enter the Grand Hall.
-The Common Candy salesman is now gone but in his place is a person who will give us the *Rainbow Field Readout*.
-You probably can't do much with this one yet, but once you are able to create the Rainbow Field yourself, you do lots of crazy things in battle on it.
+The Common Candy salesman near the shop is now gone, but in his place is a person with glasses who will give us the *Rainbow Field Readout*.
+Keep this field in mind for later.

 Now that we have a badge, Pokemarts will be updated: